jarreed0/PwndPasswd/README.md

 # PwndPasswd

-Using the haveibeenpwnd password API
+Using the haveibeenpwnd password API with Python3

 run via the command line: